Welcome to Phil Munts' Microcontroller Machinations

 Intel 8048

-During a break I visited a couple of local manufacturers to beg for parts with Jeff, a high school electronics cobelligerent.
-(We two were single-handedly responsible for the local telephone company service center moving their dumpster from just inside the gate to the farthest extreme of the compound, but that is another story...)
-At Keytronics, somebody decided to humor us and brought out a huge pile of floor sweepings including a tube of Intel 8048's as well as some 2732 EPROM's.
+During a break from college one year, I visited a couple of local manufacturers to beg for parts with Jeff, a high school electronics cobelligerent.
+(We two were scrounges extraordinaire and were responsible for the telephone company service center near my home moving their dumpster from just inside the gate to the farthest extreme corner of the fenced compound.)
+At Keytronics, somebody decided to humor us and brought out a huge pile of literal floor sweepings including a tube of Intel 8048's as well as some 2732 EPROM's.
 On the next Thanksgiving Day, I built my first homebrew computer, consisting of an 8048, 74LS373 latch, and a 2732 for program store.

 Photo of 8048 microcomputer